anjabergmann/HATman/README.md

 #Q>A
-* Do ghosts work togehter and have a common score? --> Yes.
+* Do ghosts work together and have a common score? --> Yes.
 * What do the ghosts see?
 	- --> Only a little snippet of the labyrinth (rectangular area around them)? --> See paperprototype
 	- --> Whole labyrinth but without Pacman?